You’re putting on your favorite necklace and it gets caught on a tiny, rogue flap of skin that’s popped up right at your neckline. Sound familiar?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Most of the time, common skin flaws like skin tags or skin cysts are nothing more than unsightly and annoying, but occasionally there can be more to them.
-It’s important to know when to have a doctor take a look.
+That’s why it’s important to know when you should have a doctor take a look at one.

 Skin tags: Pesky but usually benign